microbesatBU/CUE/CUEgitsummary.md

 ##           1
 ```

 A database of exchange reactions was built to represent the full range of metabolites possible for uptake across all models.
-Number of C atoms and Gibbs free energy were noted for each metabolite.
 Models were compared for similarity of exchange reaction identity using MDS ordination.

 ![](CUEgitsummary_files/figure-html/unnamed-chunk-3-1.png)<!-- -->